-In general, we recommend manually reviewing and checking/clicking every link that is marked as Unsupported.
+In general, we recommend manually reviewing each link that is marked as Unsupported.

 Possible causes for this error include the following:

 Please note that Host not found can be a transient error that resolves itself after some time.
-It’s possible that the problem has already been fixed but the old DNS records are still cached somewhere because their Time-to-Live (TTL) has not expired yet.
-The error can also be caused by a temporary problem with the internet connection or an overloaded name server.
+It’s possible that the problem has already been fixed, but the old DNS records are still cached somewhere because their Time-to-Live (TTL) has not expired yet.
+This error can also be caused by a temporary problem with the internet connection or an overloaded name server.

-A simple yet useful website for diagnosing domain and DNS issues is GWhois.org.
-It performs a WHOIS lookup to check if a domain is registered and also displays the DNS records for the domain.
+A useful website for diagnosing domain and DNS issues is GWhois.org.
+It simply performs a WHOIS lookup to check if a domain is registered and also displays the DNS records for the domain.